Direction 18: Disposing of provincial public highway through section 58 of the Land Act

 - Administration and control is transferred using the internal government transfer document titled: “Province of British Columbia (Transfer of Discontinued and Closed Provincial Public Highway Lands to the Minister Responsible for the Land Act)”.
 An example of this document can be requested from the SG Operations department.

-- The document is signed by legal signing authorities for BCTFA, MOTI, and WLRS.
+- The document is signed by legal signing authorities for BCTFA, MOTT, and WLRS.
 Signing the document has the following legal effect:

-- Right and title to land under the closed highway is transferred from BCTFA to MOTI.
+- Right and title to land under the closed highway is transferred from BCTFA to MOTT.

-- MOTI transfers administration and control of the closed highway to WLRS.
+- MOTT transfers administration and control of the closed highway to WLRS.

 - WLRS accepts administration and control for the closed highway.